Taipei-Toastmasters-Club/bulletins/README.md

 ## How to Use

-WARNING: `ONLY TAIPEI TOASTMASTERS CLUB's OFFICER HAVE THE PERMISSION TO UPLOAD FILES`
+WARNING: `ONLY TAIPEI TOASTMASTERS CLUB's OFFICERS HAVE THE PERMISSION TO UPLOAD FILES`

 If you want to upload a new bulletin file, just enter `files` folder, click the `upload` button then upload your file with date format (`YYYYMMDD`)